nicknacnic/IB-L8/README.md

 # IB-L8

 Pronounced "ablate," this project is an automation framework for Infoblox brand products built by Layer 8 (hence IB-L8).
 The goal of this tool is for distribution to customers to assist their engineers with the collection of data to appropriately size, architect, and deploy their new core DNS/DHCP infrastructure and DNS Security products.
-This tool is a facelift from P0lr's 'PAN-AF' tool utilized to create dynamic user groups on firewalls.
+This tool is a facelift from P0lr's 'PAN-AF' tool utilized to create dynamic user groups on firewalls, now maintained by SKANNER-909.

 ### Data Collector